 "Darien protects a priest who is trying to bring some peace to a gang neighborhood in Washington.
 But he soon learns not only the priest, but he himself is also targeted by a fugitive from the future."

-On this day in 1998, Superman: The Animated Series aired "Little Girl Lost."
+On this day in 1998 (in the U.S.), Superman: The Animated Series aired "Little Girl Lost."
 Officially, this served as the twenty-seventh episode in the program's second season, and here's the plot summary as provided by IMDB.com:

 "Superman rescues and brings home the sole survivor of the lost Kryptonian colony of Argos, the rambunctious Kara aka Supergirl."